 We had created a monster, and our desire not to appear hypocritical about economic justice was blocking action to clarify roles internally.
 We were trapped between principle and pragmatism.

-In the years since leaving UUSC, I’ve thought about what I would do differently, looking back.
+In the years since leaving UUSC, I’ve thought a lot about what I would do differently, looking back.
 Would I navigate the terrain between principle and pragmatism any differently?

 For me, today, it boils down to being clearer and tougher, and deepening self-awareness and non-attachment.
 Because there is no contradiction between being clear and firm about roles, being fair but strict about adherence to procedures and performance, and the ideals of a nonprofit organization dedicated to social justice.